digital-earths-global-hackathon-UK/digital-earths-global-hackathon-UK.github.io/content/homepage/accommodation.md

 header_menu: true
 ---

-Info about accomodation will be shown here.
+Please organise your own accomodation.
+Info about hotels nearby will be shown here soon.

 <!--To help your search for accommodation in Hamburg, you can find a list of **[hotel options](https://owncloud.gwdg.de/index.php/s/c4HlclYFUgFGf9Q)**.
 For easier orientation, the list of hotels can also be viewed on **[Google Maps](https://maps.app.goo.gl/NJGnAixVdawyriht8).**